sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify that used memory should not cross the specified threshold value (90) of total memory.
  * Threshold can be set different based on platform.
- * Verify that memory_check service status is OK under system health cli.
+ * Verify that dpu_control_plane_state is up under system-health dpu <DPU_NUM> cli.
- * Verify no memory related events under show system --events cli.
+ * Verify no memory related events under pdsctl show system --events cli.
+This is vendor specific event montioring cli.
  * Increase the memory to go beyond threshold and verify  it in show system --events cli.

-### 1.14 Check DPU status and pcie Link after memory exhaustion
+### 1.14 Check DPU status and pcie Link after memory exhaustion on Switch

 #### Steps

-- In Switch:
    * Use `sudo swapoff -a`.
 Swapping is turned off so the OOM is triggered in a shorter time.
    * Use 'nohup bash -c "sleep 5 && tail /dev/zero" &' to to run out of memory completely.
    * It runs on the background and `nohup` is also necessary to protect thebackground process.